vanhoefm/fragattacks/research/README.md

 The tool outputs `TEST COMPLETED SUCCESSFULLY` if the device is vulnerable to the attack corresponding to the given `$COMMAND`, and outputs `Test timed out!
 Retry to be sure, or manually check result` if the device is not vulnerable.
 After the test completed you can close the test tool using `CTRL+C`.
 Most attacks have several slight variants represented by different `$COMMAND` values.

-Verifying the result of some tests requires running tcpdump or wireshark on the targeted device (this is further clarified below the table).
+Verifying the result of some tests requires running tcpdump or wireshark on the device under test (the table below states if tcpdump has to be used).
+This tcpdump packet capture must only include packets that passed PHY and MAC layer processing.
+For instance, on Linux this capture should be made while the wireless interface is in "managed" or "ap" mode, not in monitor mode, meaning the capture will only contain packets that passed processing at the Wi-Fi layer.
+See [avoiding tcpdump on APs](#id-avoiding-tcpdump-aps) for a discussion on how some tests can nevertheless be performed without having to run tcpdump on APs.

 To **verify your test setup**, the first command in the table below performs a normal ping that must succeed.
 The second command sends the ping as two fragmented Wi-Fi frames, and should only fail